Information-Theoretic Representation Learning for Positive-Unlabeled Classification: SMI

 Let $\bx\in\mathbb{R}^d$ be an input pattern, $y\in\{\pm 1\}$ be a corresponding class label, and $p(\bx,y)$ be the underlying joint density, where $d$ is a positive integer.

 \emph{Mutual information} (MI) \citep{book:Cover+Thomas:2006} is a statistical dependency measure defined as

-where $p(\bx)$ and $p(y)$ are the marginal densities of $\bx$ and $y$, respectively.\footnote{ Although $p(y)$ is a probability mass, we refer to it as a probability density with abuse of terminology for simplicity. } MI can be regarded as the \emph{Kullback-Leibler divergence} from $p(\bx,y)$ to $p(\bx)p(y)$, and therefore MI is non-negative and takes zero if and only if $p(\bx,y)=p(\bx)p(y)$, i.e., $\bx$ and $y$ are statistically independent.
+where $p(\bx)$ is the marginal density of $\bx$ and $p(y)$ is the probability mass of $y$.
+MI can be regarded as the \emph{Kullback-Leibler divergence} from $p(\bx,y)$ to $p(\bx)p(y)$, and therefore MI is non-negative and takes zero if and only if $p(\bx,y)=p(\bx)p(y)$, i.e., $\bx$ and $y$ are statistically independent.
 This property allows us to evaluate the dependency between $\bx$ and $y$.
-However, empirically approximating MI from continuous data is not straightforward \citep{PhyRevE:Kraskov+etal:2004,PRE:Khan+etal:2007,NC:Hulle:2005,FSDM:Suzuki+etal:2008} and is often sensitive to outliers \citep{Biometrika:Basu+etal:1998}.
+However, empirically approximating MI from continuous data is not straightforward \citep{PhysRevE:Moon:1995,PhysRevE:Kraskov+etal:2004,PRE:Khan+etal:2007,NC:Hulle:2005,FSDM:Suzuki+etal:2008} and is often sensitive to outliers \citep{Biometrika:Basu+etal:1998,AISM:Sugiyama+etal:2012}.

 To cope with this problem, \emph{squared-loss MI} (SMI) has been proposed \citep{BMCBio:Suzuki+etal:2009a}, which is a squared-loss variant of MI defined as

 SMI can be regarded as the \emph{Pearson divergence} \citep{PhMag:Pearson:1900} from $p(\bx,y)$ to $p(\bx)p(y)$.
 SMI is also non-negative and takes zero if and only if $\bx$ and $y$ are independent.